HyperAIRI: a plug-and-play algorithm for precise hyperspectral image reconstruction in radio interferometry: Introduction

-In contrast, the Plug-and-Play (PnP) framework bridges optimisation theory and deep learning \citep{venkatakrishnan2013plug, romano2017little, reehorst2018regularization} offering a more flexible and robust alternative.
-In this approach, proximal operators enforcing handcrafted regularisations within an optimisation algorithm are replaced by learned DNN denoisers.
+In contrast, the Plug-and-Play (PnP) framework bridges optimization theory and deep learning \citep{venkatakrishnan2013plug, romano2017little, reehorst2018regularization} offering a more flexible and robust alternative.
+In this approach, proximal operators enforcing handcrafted regularization within an optimization algorithm are replaced by learned DNN denoisers.
 These denoisers can be agnostic to the measurement process, making them adaptable to diverse configurations in RI imaging.
-Among these, the AIRI family of PnP algorithms \citep{terris2023image, terris2025airi} for monochromatic RI imaging, endowed with convergence guarantees \citep{pesquet2021learning}.
+Among these are the AIRI family of PnP algorithms \citep{terris2023image, terris2025airi} which are underpinned by learned denoisers trained via a tailored approach, endowing them with convergence guarantees \citep{pesquet2021learning}.
 AIRI has been validated on both simulated and real wide-field observational data \citep{dabbech2022first, wilber2023scalableII}.
 Thanks to their convolutional architecture and compact receptive fields, AIRI denoisers are typically trained on small image patches, and seamlessly applied to images of arbitrary size during inference.
 Additionally, they can be easily applied in parallel to image facets for scalability.
-These properties make AIRI well suited to large-scale, precision imaging.
+These properties make AIRI well suited to large-scale precision imaging.

 Inspired by unrolled networks and PnP algorithms, \citet{aghabiglou2024r2d2} have recently proposed R2D2, a novel imaging paradigm for radio interferometry.
 R2D2 is underpinned by a series of iteration-specific DNNs, each taking as input the current image estimate and associated data residual.
 The final reconstruction is formed by summing the DNNs' output.
 In contrast to unrolled networks, R2D2 decouples data fidelity from the network architecture thereby avoiding the associated computational challenges.
 Conceptually, it can be interpreted as a learned version of CLEAN \citep{dabbech2024cleaning}, substituting CLEAN's minor cycles with iteration-specific DNNs.
 The novel paradigm has demonstrated superior imaging precision to the state of the art in field, namely AIRI and uSARA, both in simulation and on real data, only at a fraction of their computational cost.
 However, early incarnations of R2D2 have been so far trained in a telescope-specific setting, and for monochromatic intensity imaging at small scale.
 Extending it to large scale wideband imaging poses additional challenges that remain to be addressed.